 A pandemic places us under constant mental stress.
-We know stress to cause health issues.
+We know stress causes health issues.
 It is easy to overlook or deny the causes of stress until it is too late.
 Here are some strategies to help you maintain your health and wellness.

 Tools to Cope with Stress and Anxiety

-Conquering stress is not an option, it is vital to our health and wellness.
-Stress causes several health problems, from headaches and insomnia to mental breakdowns and heart attacks.
-Stress is also is a major contributing factor to errors in thought and action.
-If we learn to spot the warning signs, we can make changes before bad things happen.
+Conquering stress is not an option, it’s vital to our health and wellness.
+When left untreated, stress causes a number of several health problems.
+It’s responsible for everything from headaches and insomnia to mental breakdowns and heart attacks.
+Many errors in judgment find it a major contributing factor.
+So learning to spot the warning signs, we can make changes before bad things happen.

 When we get used to living with stress, it becomes more dangerous.
-If we get used to the stress, then we fail to recognize the health consequences until it is too late.
+If we get accustomed to the pressures of stress.
+So we fail to recognize the health consequences until it is too late.
 We understand how being in a car accident is stressful.
 But we become used to the constant stress of an ongoing crisis.

-If we can learn how stress manifests in our lives, then we can take the proper steps to handle it.
+If we can learn how stress manifests in our lives, we can take the proper steps to handle it.
 The first step in conquering stress is admitting that it exists.
-To cope with stress and anxiety you must recognize and acknowledge it.
-Once you know it’s happening, then you can apply the right remedy.
-If you have any of the three major warning signs below, it’s time to make some changes.
+To cope with stress and anxiety, you must recognize and acknowledge it.
+Once you know it’s happening, and then you can apply the right remedy.
+If you have any of the three significant warning signs below, it’s time to make some changes.

 Sometimes a simple change can have a very positive effect.
-The modern lifestyle fills our lives with stress, but we can learn to recognize this psychological pressure and use it in positive ways.
+The modern lifestyle fills our lives with stress, but we can learn to recognize this psychological pressure and use it positively.

 Stress comes in many forms.
 The psychological pressures of our modern world are a recent development for humanity.
 We must learn to cope with stress and anxiety coming from several sources.